GrowinScala/Flipper/README.md

  and return a JSON object with the extracted information.
 You simply specify the type of value you want to obtain for a given keyword (A noun, a verb, a number etc.), and Flipper will do the rest!

- * **Convert JSON to PDF** - Flipper does not content it self with just parsing a PDF file, that's easy!
+ * **Convert JSON to PDF** - Flipper does not content itself with just parsing a PDF file, that's easy!
  Flipper also converts a given JSON object to a PDF document.
 You can also customize the outputted document with CSS.